enzzo19/template_maker_project/README.md

 ## Acknowledgements

-We would like to thank the maker community for their inspiration and contributions to this project.
-Together, we can continue to build amazing creations and share knowledge with others.
+I'd like to thank the maker community for their inspiration and contributions in their projects Together, we can continue to build amazing creations and share knowledge with others.

 ---